tier4/scenario_simulator_v2/docs/etc/HowToContribute.md

 # How to contribute

 Thank you for interest in improving scenario_simulator_v2.
-This contributor guide will help you get started.
+This contributor guidelines will help you get started.

 If you have any questions, please feel free to contact the [maintainers](ContactUs.md).